searchkit/searchkit/docs/docs/searchkit-schema.md

 | typeName | String.
 The root type name for searchkit. |
 | hitTypeName | String.
 The hit type that will be used for all hits.
 Should match a type you have implemented.
 See ResultHit example above |
 | addToQueryType | Boolean.
 Adds a `results` field to the root Query object which is handled the Searchkit resolver.
 Set this to false if you want to implement the searchkit root field yourself.
 See [Customising GraphQL field](https://www.searchkit.co/docs/customisations/changing-graphql-types) section for more information |
+| getBaseFilters | Allows you to pass an array of elasticsearch queries to filter results by.
+See [Adding base filters documentation](https://www.searchkit.co//docs/customisations/add-base-filters) for more information.

 ### Customising the Searchkit Types
 - typeName: Specifies the type name used for the Searchkit root query.
 Configured on SearchkitSchema options.